To import your database, first open it via phpMyAdmin and check the current content.

 If you encounter any issues, check the following section.

 Here you will find the most common issues when importing a database:

 The Database is Too Big

 Max size for a database that can be uploaded via phpMyAdmin is 256 MB.
 If your database file is bigger, you can easily import it via SSH instead.

-If you see this error, it means that your database user doesn’t have enough permissions to import the database.
-All you need to do is fix database permissions.
+If you get this error, it means that your database user doesn’t have enough permissions to import the database.
+All you need to do is fix the database permissions.

 This error means that your database includes queries that require SUPER privileges to be executed.
-In this case, double-check your .sql file if such queries can be removed.
-After you remove them through any text editor of your choice, importing the database will be possible.
+In this case, double-check the nature of the queries on your .sql file and remove them if possible using any text editor of your choice.
+Next, try importing the database again.

 That’s it!
 Now you know how to import a MySQL database.